software-mansion/scarb/README.md

 Scarb is the project management tool for the [Cairo] language.
 Scarb manages your dependencies, compiles your projects and works as an extensible platform assisting in development.

+Documentation of Scarb as library can be found on [docs.rs](https://docs.rs/scarb).

 ## Getting started

 ### Installation